 To that end, we feature and seek original content that examines how companies around the world are, for example:

-Forging pre-competitive partnerships -- through which companies combine their creative, strategic, scientific and financial resources to solve the complex, systemic challenges inherent to global businesses, and together create real, on-the-ground changes in the farthest reaches of their value chains.
-For example:
+Forging pre-competitive partnerships — through which companies combine their creative, strategic, scientific and financial resources to solve the complex, systemic challenges inherent to global businesses; and together create real, on-the-ground changes in the farthest reaches of their value chains.
+Among a growing number of examples:

-Engaging customers and other stakeholders -- from creatively communicating their sustainability efforts, to acknowledging their shortcomings, to enlisting customers’ help in making critical changes, forward-thinking organizations are winning brand loyalty by changing the way they interact with their customers.
+Engaging customers and other stakeholders — from creatively communicating their sustainability efforts, to acknowledging their shortcomings, to enlisting customers’ help in making critical changes, forward-thinking organizations are winning brand loyalty by changing the way they interact with their customers — whether to illustrate their own purpose strategies or to nudge their customers to live and act more purposefully.

 Once you've reviewed these guidelines and are confident your idea is a good fit for SB, feel free to get in touch.